Giza Venture Capital

 Venture Round in 2011

-UltraSPECT Ltd. specializes in nuclear medicine imaging reconstruction products designed to improve the functionality of gamma cameras and PET scanners.
-The company offers a range of innovative solutions, including Xpress.Cardiac, which allows for cardiac imaging with reduced radiopharmaceutical doses or shorter scan times, and Xpress3.Cardiac, which provides simultaneous reductions in both dose and imaging time.
-Additionally, UltraSPECT's Xpress/Xact.Bone enhances image quality and diagnostic accuracy.
-These products are based on proprietary reconstruction algorithms, specifically Wide-Beam Reconstruction (WBR™), which contribute to improved clinical outcomes and patient safety.
-UltraSPECT serves a global clientele, including hospitals, clinics, and nuclear medicine imaging centers across the United States, Europe, Asia, and Australia.
-Established in 1999 and headquartered in Raanana, Israel, the company also maintains an office in Auburndale, Massachusetts.
+UltraSPECT Ltd. is a company specializing in nuclear medicine imaging reconstruction products that enhance the performance of gamma cameras and PET scanners.
+Founded in 1999 and based in Raanana, Israel, with an additional office in Auburndale, Massachusetts, UltraSPECT provides innovative solutions aimed at improving clinical outcomes and patient safety.
+The company offers a range of products, including Xpress.Cardiac, which enables cardiac imaging with either reduced radiopharmaceutical doses or shorter scan times, and Xpress3.Cardiac, which facilitates simultaneous reductions in both dose and time.
+Their proprietary Wide-Beam Reconstruction technology enhances image quality and diagnostic certainty across various applications, serving hospitals, clinics, and nuclear medicine imaging centers in the United States, Europe, Asia, and Australia.

 SchoolCare